ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

                                "http2":
                                    Accelerate your website with HTTP/2.
                                "image_load_optimization":
-                                   Improve load time for pages that include images on mobile devices with slow network connections. (enterprise plan only)
+                                   Improve load time for pages that include images on mobile devices with slow network connections.
+(Enterprise plan only)
                                "image_size_optimization":
-                                   Improve image load time by optimizing images hosted on your domain. (enterprise plan only) "ip_geolocation":
+                                   Improve image load time by optimizing images hosted on your domain.
+(Enterprise plan only) "ip_geolocation":
                                    Include the country code of the visitor location with all requests to your website.
                                "ipv6":